Purpose

 If the

-OR REPLACEclause is specified, the statement can replace an existing view.A view is not stored as a table in the database.
-It is derived from the
+OR REPLACEclause is specified, this statement can replace an existing view.A view does not actually exist as a table in the database.
+Instead, it is derived from the

-FROMclause references two or more tables or views, the view is a join view.
+FROMclause, the view is called a join view.
 An updatable join view, also known as a modifiable join view, involves two or more base tables or views and allows DML operations.
-Updatable views are not limited by theWITH READ ONLYclause.To be updatable, a view must meet several conditions.
-For example, one common rule is that for a join view, an
+Updatable views are not restricted by theWITH READ ONLYclause.To be updatable, a view must meet several conditions.
+One common rule is that for a join view, an

 Privilege requirements